Cluster Feeding: Signs, Timeline, and How to Manage

 Do Formula-Fed Babies Cluster Feed?

-If you’re formula feeding your little one, there’s a chance that she may eat more frequently — and even cluster feed — during these periods, too; but it’s also possible that the interval between feeds will stay more or less the same and she’ll just want to take a little more at each feed.
-Paced bottle feeding is a good method to use if you prefer your baby having more control over the pace of feeding.
+If you’re formula feeding your little one, there’s a chance that they may eat more frequently—and even cluster feed—during these periods, too; but it’s also possible that the interval between feeds will stay more or less the same and they’ll just want to take a little more at each feed.

 How Long Does Cluster Feeding Last?